ehalpern/go-mysql-elasticsearch/README.md

 ## Source

-In go-mysql-elasticsearch, you must decide which tables you want to sync into elasticsearch in the source config.
+In mysql2es, you must decide which tables you want to sync into elasticsearch in the source config.

 The format in config file is below: